DevExpress-Examples/wpf-mvvm-behaviors-barItems-based-theme-selectors/Readme.md

 You can use the [Theme.ShowInThemeSelector](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.Theme.ShowInThemeSelector) property to hide a theme/theme category from behaviors.

-In this sample, the [Standard](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.Theme.StandardCategory) and [Metropolis](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.Theme.MetropolisCategory) theme categories are hidden from theme selectors.
+In this example, the [Standard](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.Theme.StandardCategory) and [Metropolis](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.Theme.MetropolisCategory) theme categories are hidden.

 ## Save an Applied Theme to an Application Configuration File